On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

-and $\Dis(f) \le \Dis(s)$.
-Notice that since $f$ must contain all edges of $T$ at least once and $T$ covers all vertices in $X'$.
-Since $X'$ is a vertex cover, this means that $f$ is a connected flow and hence an optimal solution of the instance of \textsc{Connected Flow}.
+Since $T\subseteq \supp(f)$, $f$ visits all the vertices in $X'$ at least once.
+As $X'$ is a vertex cover, this means that $f$ is a connected flow and hence an optimal solution of the instance of \textsc{Connected Flow}.
 We will use a dynamic programming method to find solution $f$.
-Namely, we iteratively add vertices from the independent set $B'=V'\setminus X'$ and keep track of the connectedness of our vertex cover $X'$ with a partition $\pi$.
-We restrict the number of table entries we actually compute with the help of~\eqref{eq:lemma}.
+Namely, we iteratively add vertices from the independent set $B=V'\setminus X'$ and keep track of the connectedness of our vertex cover $X'$ with a partition $\pi$.
+We later will restrict the number of table entries we actually compute with the help of equation~\eqref{eq:lemma}.